- Ibiza Properties

 Buying a house in Mallorca is, for many people, the natural next step after falling in love with the island.
 It starts with a holiday.
 You notice the light, the pace, the food.
 And at some point the question shifts from where to stay to whether you could actually live here.

 At Balearic Properties we help buyers answer that question every day.
-Whether you are looking for a townhouse in Palma, a villa with sea views on the southwest coast or a rural property surrounded by almond trees in the north, we know the market and we know the island.
+Whether you are looking for a townhouse in Palma, a contemporary or modern villa with sea views on the southwest coast or a rural property surrounded by almond trees in the north, we know the market and we know the island.

 Owning a home means no landlord, no rent increases and the freedom to make the property your own.
 Those are genuine advantages.
 But it also means carrying all maintenance costs, local taxes, insurance and ongoing upkeep yourself.